CEO & Co-founder

 Ophir Gottlieb is the inventor of the Forensic Alpha Model (FAM) and a co-inventor of Accounting and Governance Risk Model (AGR), both now owned commercially by MSCI.
-SSRN lists his research, and as far as we can tell, he was one of the earliest scientists to identify deep learning, and in particular, neural networks, as a novel approach to examining financial markets while also whole hardheartedly incorporating corporate governance.
+SSRN lists his research, as one of the earliest scientists to identify deep learning, and in particular, neural networks, as a novel approach to examining financial markets while also whole wholeheartedly incorporating corporate governance.

 Mr. Gottlieb's methodological approach taken in creating FAM was endorsed by the head of artificial intelligence for the state of Germany as a novel and extraordinary application of advanced machine learning and quantitative finance.

 FAM and AGR are used by asset managers worldwide with over $1 trillion of assets under management.
 The FAM model has made Mr. Gottlieb one of the most recognized names in all of quantitative finance.
 Ophir is also the inventor of the 'Fraud Swap,' the first and only mathematically verified derivaive to swap the risk of fraud out of a stock portfolio.
 He initiated work on the Fraud Swap while at Stanford University and upon completion was endorsed for that work by Kay Giesecke, a Professor of Management Science & Engineering at the University.

 The Huffington Post dedicated an article to Ophir’s views in the dossier Financial Services Third Wave of Innovation: AI & Machine Learning.
 A rare view into his vision of the world of finance, including a 20 minute video session.